0x616c6578/DDF-XWF/Readme.md

     ![](./Screenshots/usage_3.png)
 4. Repeat steps 2-3 for the remaining evidence objects (disks).
 You may ignore most fields for subsequent disks in the same VD (as identified by the VD Guid) and just record the PD Reference.
 5. In the **Specialist** menu select **Reconstruct RAID System**.
 Enter components and options identified in the preceding steps.
-   1. Select the RAID level/type based on the RLQ and PRL, translated in the _Reconstruction Options_ table above.
+   1. Select the RAID level/type based on the RLQ and PRL, translated in the [_Reconstruction Options_](Documentation/Reconstruction%20Options.md) documentation.
    2. Take the strip size in sectors from the *Strip_Size* field extracted previously.
       > **Note:** X-Ways specifies this in sectors and the formula provided (`(2^n)*512`) calculates the strip size in _bytes_.
 The *DDF-Reconstruction* template used here assumes a 512-byte sector, and if you made it this far the assumption is proven accurate.
 The true formula is therefore `2^n`
 6. Press **OK** to complete the reconstruction.
 This will add a new item to the tab bar titled (in this example) _RAID 5: Disk-1 + Disk-4 + Disk-2 + Disk-3 + Disk-5_.
 Right-Click this and add it to the case.
 If you have completed all steps correctly, you will see the volume and data contained in the original volume(s) located on the RAID array.

 ### Other Templates
 Load the relevant evidence objects (disks) and apple the template, as specified in Step 2 of the reconstruction usage guide.
-Some fields will have an asterisk (*) suffix; this indicates that there is additional documentation for the interpretation of the field value, available in the [DDF Fields.md documentation](./Documentation/DDF%20Fields.md).
+Some fields will have an asterisk (*) suffix; this indicates that there is additional documentation for the interpretation of the field value, available in the [DDF Fields](./Documentation/DDF%20Fields.md) documentation.

 <br>